ucsb-cs16/w19/_lab/lab04.md

 -bash-4.2$
 ```
-At that point, you are ready to try submitting on the submit.cs system.
+At that point, you are ready to try submitting on the gradescope system.

 <h2>Step 8: Submit</h2>